microsoft/vscode-docs/api/extension-capabilities/overview.md

 # Extensions Capabilities Overview

 Visual Studio Code offers many ways for extensions to extend its capabilities and add features.
 It can sometimes can be hard to find the right [Contribution Points](/api/references/contribution-points) and [VS Code API](/api/references/vscode-api) to use.
 This topic splits extension capabilities into a few categories.
-Each category:
+Each category describes:

-- Lists some functionalities your extension could achieve
+- Some functionalities your extension could use
-- Points you to a more detailed topic for utilizing these capabilities
+- Links to more detailed topics for using these functionalities
+- A few extension ideas

 ## Common Capabilities

-[Common capabilities](common-capabilities) are core pieces of functionality that you can use alongside any of the other extension points.
+[Common capabilities](common-capabilities) are core pieces of functionality that you can sprinkle some in any extensions.
 Some of these capabilities include:

 - Registering commands, configurations, keybindings, or context menu items
 - Storing workspace or global data